upcmd/updocs-content/logs/c0043_vvvv.md

      WARN: [shell] - [Not implemented or void for no action!]
     . ok
-    -Step4: [: in cmd, you can also do reg/dereg var in dvar evaluation the cmd func name makes more sense then shell func if you really want to do var manipulation only
+    -Step4: [: in cmd, you can also do reg/deReg var in dvar evaluation the cmd func name makes more sense then shell func if you really want to do var manipulation only
      ]
-    {
-      Name: "",
-      Do: <nil>,
-      Dox: <nil>,
-      Func: "cmd",
-      Vars: {
-        "c": "cc",
-        "d": "dd"
-      },
-      Dvars: {
-        {
-          Name: "cdebug",
-          Value: "{{.c}}",
-          Desc: "",
-          Expand: 0,
-          Flags: {
-            "vvvv"
-          },
-          Rendered: "",
-          Secure: (*utils.SecureSetting)(<nil>),
-          Ref: "",
-          RefDir: "",
-          DataKey: "",
-          DataPath: "",
-          DataTemplate: ""
-        }
-      },
-      Desc: "in cmd, you can also do reg/dereg var in dvar evaluation\nthe cmd func name makes more sense then shell func\nif you really want to do var manipulation only\n",
-      Reg: "",
-      Flags: <nil>,
-      If: "",
-      Else: <nil>,
-      Loop: <nil>,
-      Until: "",
-      RefDir: "",
-      VarsFile: ""
-    }

     current exec runtime vars:
     (*core.Cache)({
-      "c": "cc",
-      "d": "dd",
       "last_result": (*utils.ExecResult)({
+        Cmd: "",
         Code: 0,
         Output: "",
         ErrMsg: ""
+      }),
+      "c": "cc",
+      "d": "dd"
     })
-    })

     dvar> cdebug:
     "cc"

-    cranky_cori3: overall final exec vars:
+    self: final context exec vars:

     (*core.Cache)({
       "last_result": (*utils.ExecResult)({
+        Cmd: "",
         Code: 0,
         Output: "",
         ErrMsg: ""